-Your ability to make consistent, powerful and accurate contact with the ball is directly affected by the quality and performance of the golf grips you use.
-Creating the world’s best handmade golf grip comes down to: performance, design and durability.
+Your ability to make consistent, powerful, and accurate contact with the ball is directly affected by the quality and performance of the golf grips you use.
+Creating the world’s best handmade golf grip comes down to performance, design, and durability.
 We deliver all three with a golf grip proudly made in the USA.

 By adding ProTack to the Classic and MicroPerf models, we take this natural resistance to moisture to the next level.
-ProTack is a proprietary blend of food-grade materials that we produce in house.
+ProTack is a proprietary blend of food-grade materials that we produce in-house.
 No other company has access to ProTack by BestGrips.
 Others may claim to use ProTack or something similar, but only Best Grips ProTack will perform when the going gets tough.
-ProTack reacts to moisture and creates tack, making the Classic and MicroPerf Club Grips the only grips in golf that actually, truly, get tacky when wet.
+ProTack reacts to moisture and creates tack, making the Classic and MicroPerf Club Grips the only grips in golf that get tacky when wet.
 ProTack also increases the comfort level of the grips.

 The Pistol Putter Grip shape derives its name from the notch in the shape of the grip near the butt.
-This is a crucial element for anyone who putts with arc in their putting stroke.
+This is a crucial element for anyone who putts with an arc in their stroke.
 The hands and their position is the deciding factor in how your body will move the putter back.
 The Pistol places your non-dominant hand on a different plane than the dominant hand, enabling you to swing the putter in a natural arc.
 For putters who prefer to move the putter with little to no arc, the Paddle allows your hands to enable a stroke closer to straight-back, straight-through.
 These putter grips are designed specifically to sync with your putter style and allow you the best chance of making your desired stroke.

 As anyone with a leather jacket or shoes will tell you, leather wears in, not out.
 From the moment a non-leather grip ejects from the vat it is vulcanized in, the material begins to rot.
-Whether you install the non-leather grip immediately, or wait, play every day, or once a week, that grip’s time is ticking.
+Whether you install the non-leather grip immediately or wait, play every day, or once a week, that grip’s time is ticking.
 This often leaves you with a grip that is dramatically different from round to round.
-The world’s best players change their grips between tournaments and some of the more particular players replace them between rounds.
+The world’s best players change their grips between tournaments, and some of the more particular players replace them between rounds.
 This is due to the grip wearing out.
 With leather, the material may change over time, but it is not wearing out.
 Instead, leather adapts to you.
 While the underlast may not last forever, the leather certainly will.

 There was a time when leather was the king of golf grips.
-When the golf industry evolved from a handmade, cottage industry to mass production, however, manufacturers could not afford to spend more time wrapping the grip than they did on the entire club.
+When the golf industry evolved from a handmade cottage industry to mass production, however, manufacturers could not afford to spend more time wrapping the grip than they did on the entire club.
 Injection molded grips were born out of necessity to meet the cost and time requirements of clubmakers.
 At no time did rubber grips ever outperform their leather competition.

 To make up for the lack of quality, the importance of the grip was downplayed until most golfers ignored the grip entirely and settled for the false advertising the rubber industry relies on.
 Despite their efforts, the golf grip remains extremely important.